Empire of Charles V: Coronation in Aachen

 The traditional ideology of the Holy Roman Empire implied sovereignty over the entire Christian world.
 However, such a theoretical claim was never implemented in practice.
-The Italian statesman Mercurino di Gattinara, a Piedmontese counselor of the Duchess of Savoy Margaret of Austria, known for his appreciation of Dante Alighieri's political treatise De Monarchia, reproposed the medieval idea and wrote to the Emperor:
+The Italian statesman Mercurino di Gattinara, a Piedmontese counselor of Margaret of Austria, Duchess of Savoy, known for his appreciation of Dante Alighieri's political treatise De Monarchia, reproposed the medieval idea and wrote to the Emperor:

 Charles V endorsed the project and appointed Gattinara grand-chancellor of the Empire.
 Given that his dynastic fortunes gave him sovereignty in much of Western Europe and in the Americas, the Emperor believed it was his divine mission to transform the medieval dream into reality.

 He left a tumultuous situation in Spain, where the revolt of the Comuneros in Castile and the revolt of the Brotherhoods in Aragon outbroke among the lower classes to contest Habsburg rule, and returned to the Low Countries in 1520 via England.
-In two meetings with Henry VIII of England, first in Canterbury and then in Gravelines, he dissuaded the English king from joining an anti-Imperial alliance proposed by Francis I of France at the Field of the Cloth of Gold.
+In two meetings with Henry VIII, first in Canterbury and then in Gravelines, he dissuaded the English king from joining an anti-Imperial alliance proposed by Francis I of France at the Field of the Cloth of Gold.
 Following a festival held at his Palace of Coudenberg in order to celebrate the election, Charles crossed the Rhine and arrived in Germany for the first time.

-On 26 October 1520, Charles V was crowned King in Germany at the Palatine Chapel of the Aachen Cathedral and swore his oath as Holy Roman Emperor.
+On 26 October 1520, Charles V was crowned King in Germany at the Palatine Chapel of Aachen Cathedral and swore his oath as Holy Roman Emperor.
 Seated on the throne of Charlemagne while holding the Imperial regalia, namely the globus cruciger in his right hand and the Carolingian sceptre in his left, he promised to defend and expand the Empire, administer justice, observe the Roman Catholic faith, and become the protector of the Church (Defensor Ecclesiae).
 Later he called for the first general meeting of German princes of his era, to be held in January 1521 at the Imperial Diet of Worms.